jaechoidev/jaechoidev.github.io/content/about.md

   - about
 ---

   Hi, my name is Jae.
-I’m working as a Lighting TD at ICON Creative Studio, Vancouver, Canada.
+I’m working as a Pipeline TD at ICON Creative Studio, Vancouver, Canada.
 I have worked on 3D Animation industry for about 4 years.
 My career was started as lighter and compositor and then kept moving to the technical side step by step.
 I like learning and digging something new.

   My interests are shading, rendering and cutting-edge real time related technology.
 For better understanding on them, I’m taking CS courses as part time student.